 Due to uncertainty under the laws of Pennsylvania, there is a risk that the Royalty Interests conveyed by ECA to the Trust would not be treated as real property interests, or interests in hydrocarbons in place or to be produced.
 As a result, the Royalty Interests might be treated as unsecured claims of the Trust against ECA in the event of ECA's bankruptcy.
 The Royalty Interest Lien is intended to provide security to the Trust should the Royalty Interests be subject to such a challenge.
 If the PDP Royalty Interest or the PUD Royalty Interest were determined not to be a real property interest owned by the Trust, the Trust's remedy would be to foreclose on the Trust's Royalty Interest Lien to cause the Trust to receive a volume of natural gas production from the Trust properties calculated in accordance with the provisions of the conveyances of the Royalty Interests to the Trust.
-Foreclosure on the Royalty Interest Lien is exercisable only following a bankruptcy filing of ECA or its successor and based on an uncured payment default occurring under the conveyances of the Royalty Interest Lien would be expensive and time-consuming; and the resulting delays and expenses could reduce Trust distributions substantially or eliminate them for an unpredictable period of time.
+Foreclosure on the Royalty Interest Lien is exercisable only following a bankruptcy filing of ECA or its successor and based on an uncured payment default occurring under the conveyances of the Royalty Interests to the Trust existing at the time of, or occurring after, such bankruptcy filing.
+The process of foreclosing to enforce the Royalty Interest Lien would be expensive and time-consuming; and the resulting delays and expenses could reduce Trust distributions substantially or eliminate them for an unpredictable period of time.